aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-But on the following day eighty of the people of the country came with gifts for Gedaliah, for no one of them knew what had happened to him.[foot]Josephus omits the scriptural detail that they were in mourning; moreover Scripture says that they brought gifts for the temple, not for Gedaliah.[/foot] And, when Yishmael saw them, he invited them in as if to see Gedaliah; then, when they were inside, he closed the gates of the court[foot]Lit. "closed off the court," but this implies closing the gates, as in the variant.
+But on the following day eighty of the people of the country came with gifts for Gedalyah, for no one of them knew what had happened to him.[foot]Josephus omits the scriptural detail that they were in mourning; moreover Scripture says that they brought gifts for the temple, not for Gedalyah.[/foot] And, when Yishmael saw them, he invited them in as if to see Gedalyah; then, when they were inside, he closed the gates of the court[foot]Lit. "closed off the court," but this implies closing the gates, as in the variant.
 Scripture says that he slew them "when they came into the midst of the city."[/foot] and murdered them and cast their bodies into the bottom of a deep pit, that they might not be seen.[foot]Josephus omits the scriptural detail that this pit had been dug by Asa to prevent Baasha's invasion of Judah.[/foot]
 </div></td></tr>